-The City of Portland's South Waterfront Plan envisioned parks working together to enliven the neighborhood, stimulate development activity in the area, and to provide for the recreational needs of area residents.
-These projects are important because they will set the tone for the quality of open space in the district.
-For the past four years, PP&R has been looking at how to implement the design that the City and the community developed for the Central District portion of the Greenway.
+The City of Portland's South Waterfront Plan envisioned a system of parks working together to enliven the neighborhood, stimulate development activity in the area, and to provide for the recreational needs of area residents.
+These projects are important because they set the tone for the quality of open space in the district.
+For many years now, PP&R has been looking at how to implement the design that the City and the community developed for the Central District portion of the Greenway.

-Environmental Requirements: At the direction of the National Marine Fisheries Service (NMFS), the design for the riverbank restoration includes habitat in the form of a shallow water bench that will provide shelter for juvenile fish and adjacent riparian plantings.
-Working jointly with the U.S. Army Corps of Engineers, NMFS, Oregon Department of Environmental Quality, and the City’s Bureau of Environmental Services, a hybrid concept was developed in summer 2010 that met public and agency needs.
+Environmental Requirements: At the direction of the U.S. Army Corps of Engineers, the State of Oregon Division of State Lands (DSL) and the National Marine Fisheries Service (NMFS), the design for the riverbank restoration includes habitat in the form of a shallow water bench that will provide shelter for juvenile fish and adjacent riparian plantings.
+Working jointly with the Corps of Engineers, Oregon DSL, NMFS, Oregon Department of Environmental Quality, and the City’s Bureau of Environmental Services, a hybrid concept was developed in summer 2010 that met public and agency needs.

 Permitting: The U.S. Army Corps of Engineers issued their Joint Permit for the construction in June 2012, after 20 months of review.
 This permit incorporated the approvals of all of the other State and Federal agencies.
 Local permits were also received in June 2012, allowing the project move into construction after nearly 10 years of planning and design.